elipletinsky/Brello-MCP/README.md

 ### Architecture

 #### MCP Server Structure
-The server is built using the Model Context Protocol (MCP) pattern with three main types of interactions:
+The server is built using the Model Context Protocol (MCP) pattern with two main types of interactions:
 1. **Resources** - For data fetching operations
 2. **Tools** - For data manipulation operations
-3. **Prompts** - For user interactions

 #### Dual Data Storage Strategy
 The server implements two parallel data management approaches: